septentrio-gnss/mosaicHAT/README.md

 #### Robust mechanical design
 With 4 mounting holes the connection between the Raspberry Pi and the add-on board is very robust.

+### Can I buy it?
+At this moment we do not know of anybody who sells the manufactured version of this board.
+However you can use the reference design, layout and contact your local manufacturing company for producing it (no restrictions).
+Within this project we have used [Eurocircuits](https://www.eurocircuits.com/) who can be quite fast in producing a board for you (both PCB and assembly can be done by them).

+#### Do I need to source special components for producing this board?
+Not really, most of the components are generic enough.
+The mosaic GNSS module can be obatined from Digikey or directly from Septentrio.
+Should you project be larger then we recommend you to contact Septentrio sales team directly (contact <sales AT septentrio DOT com>.

 ### What is the's mosaic-X5 or mosaic-Sx?
 #### mosaic-X5
 <a href="https://www.septentrio.com/en/products/gnss-receivers/rover-base-receivers/receivers-module/mosaic">Septentrio's mosaic-X5</a>, a multi-band, multi-constellation GNSS receiver in a low power surface mount module with a wide array of interfaces, designed for mass market applications like robotics and autonomous systems, capable of tracking all Global Navigation Satellite System (GNSS) constellations supporting current and future signals.
 With unique built-in AIM+ technology for interference mitigation, Septentrio is offering a performance benchmark in mass market GNSS positioning building blocks.

 #### mosaic-Sx
 <a href="https://www.septentrio.com/en/products/correction-services/precise-point-positioning-services-land/secorx-s/mosaic-sx">Septentrio's mosaic-Sx</a> module offers a unique approach to GNSS positioning.
 It provides convenient always-on high-accuracy positioning right out of the box.
 No need for any additional correction service selection, subscription and maintenance.
 This is made possible by an integration of a PPP-RTK sub-decimeter correction service into Septentrio’s latest core GNSS technology.
 With all-in-view satellite tracking and unmatched anti-jamming technology mosaic-Sx offers a perfect combination of convenience and performance in a very small size factor.

+#### Other mosaic versions
+Any other mosaic pin compatible products could also be used on this design, however you would need to take into consideration the functions or pins which would need to exposed and then modify the design for your own project.
+Surely feel free to spin of the project and refer to this one should you make other open source designs based on mosaicHAT.

 ### Who is Septentrio?
 <img src="doc_resources/Septentrio_logo.png" width="30%">